The Construction of Space Shuttle Launch Complex 39-B

 And why did it need to be made that way?

-A very personal-and-technical, written-and-photographic, history by James MacLaren.
+A very personal-and-technical, written-and-photographic, thoroughly-researched history.

 Page 50: A Return to the Pad